igaiga/station_signage/README.md

 # Station Signage

 Station Signage is a Rails debugging tool with macOS notification tools.
-You can see controller and action names when you access on notifications.
+You can see controller and action names on notifications when you access.

 ![station signage](station_signage.gif)